 Mill Falls Rises by Dane Peters looks at our program at Mill Falls in the context of the growth of public Montessori programs in the US.

-The Mill Falls Charter School Charter Application submitted to the state of NH in January 2011, approved in March 2011 and then renewed in 2017.
+The Mill Falls Charter School Charter Application submitted to the state of NH in January 2011 and approved in March 2011 and then renewed in 2017.

 For information on other NH charter schools visit the NH Department of Education’s Charter School page.